 Watch the video below to learn more about the journey to creating the American Transplant Foundation.

 Steve committed to saving the lives of others in 2005 when he formed the American Transplant Foundation.
 This organization has changed and saved hundreds of lives by providing education and financial support.
-As a result, transplant patients, living donors and their families in 49 states have been provided lifesaving assistance.
+As a result, transplant patients, living donors and their families in all 50 states have been provided lifesaving assistance.